shashikant-p/irrigation-system/README.md

 # Automated Irrigation System
-This is sample implementation of an Automated Irrigation System writteen in Java using Spring Boot.
+This is sample implementation of an Automated Irrigation System written in Java using Spring Boot.

 ## Technology Stack

 | Topic | Value |
 | ------------ | ------------ |
 | Database  |  MySQL |